-Updated June 30 – Chicago Coalition for the Homeless is finishing up notifications to about 340 people who will receive one-time grants from its Mutual Aid Fund.
-This will be completed in early July.
+Updated July 29 – Chicago Coalition for the Homeless has notified 341 people who are receiving one-time grants from its Mutual Aid Fund.
+The distribution of funds will be completed by early August.

 The coronavirus pandemic amplifies hardships experienced by people who are homeless as well as those who have been homeless and risk facing it again.